Derived categories of sheaves on singular schemes with an application to reconstruction: An application: reconstruction for projective Gorenstein varieties

 \proof Choose an invertible object $L_0$ corresponding to an invertible sheaf on $X$.
 By shifting, we can assume our equivalence takes $L_0$ to a complex quasi-isomorphic to an invertible sheaf on $Y$.
 Let us denote the image by $L_0$ also.
 Now the set of point objects $P$ so that $[L_0,P]$ is $k(P)$ is in bijection with the set of closed points of $X$.
 Denote this set by $p_D$.
 Similarly, $p_D$ is in bijection with the closed points of $Y$.
 This gives us a bijection between the closed points of $X$ and $Y$.

 Let $l_D$ denote the set of locally-free objects $L$ in $D$ so that $[L,P]$ is isomorphic to $k(P)^n$ for some $n$ and for all $P$ in $p_D$. $l_D$ is in bijection with the set of locally-free sheaves on $X$ and the set of locally-free sheaves on $Y$.
-For $\alpha$ in $[L,L']$ with $L,L'$ in $l_D$, let $U_{\alpha}$ denote the set of $P$ in $p_D$ so that the induced map
+For $\alpha$ in $[L,L']$, with $L,L'$ in $l_D$, let $U_{\alpha}$ denote the set of $P$ in $p_D$ so that the induced map

-is zero.
+is nonzero.
 Since $X$ and $Y$ possess enough locally-free coherent sheaves, we know the open sets $U_{\alpha}$ in $X$ and $Y$ form a basis for the topologies of $X$ and $Y$, see \cite{Ill71}.
 Thus, our identification of points is a homeomorphism.

 Therefore, the dimensions of $X$ and $Y$ must coincide.
 Record this common dimension as $d$.